 Why do Golden Retrievers shed so much?

 Because they are double-coated dogs, and all double-coated dogs shed.
 It’s natural and healthy for dogs to shed.
-Without this, he wouldn’t be able to regulate his body temperature or stay warm/cool.
+Without this, he could not regulate his body temperature or stay warm/cool.
 Most owners cope with his shedding, but if you are looking for a dog that doesn’t shed, this dog is not the dog for you.

 Can I shave my Golden Retriever to avoid him shedding?

 Absolutely not.
 Whatever you do, never shave your Retriever.
-He has a double coat so that he can regulate his body temperature effectively, and protect him from the elements, such as snow, rain, and UV rays.
-Without it, you risk his health, and he could become very poor.
+He has a double coat to regulate his body temperature effectively and protect him from the elements, such as snow, rain, and UV rays.
+Without it, you risk his health.

-I love Retrievers, but what I don’t want a dog that sheds heavily, what shall I do?
+I love Retrievers, but I don’t want a dog that sheds heavily.
+What should I do?

-Unfortunately, if you want a dog, you need to learn to live with their hair too.
-If you don’t think that you can, you need to consider another dog breed altogether.
+Unfortunately, if you want a dog, you must also learn to live with their hair.
+If you don’t think you can, consider another low-shedding dog breed.
 A Goldendoodle might be better because his hypoallergenic Poodle genes usually mean he sheds much less.

 How do I know if it is time to see the vet?

-If your dog sheds much more than other Goldens that you know, it might be because of the reasons outlined above, such as allergies, stress, or infections.
-If you still can’t understand why he sheds, or he sheds in patches or his skin is flakey or inflamed, it’s time to visit the vet.
+If your dog sheds much more than other Goldens, it might be because of the above reasons, such as allergies, stress, or infections.
+If you still can’t understand why he sheds, or he sheds in patches, or his skin is flakey or inflamed, it’s time to visit the vet.
+Your vet will need to examine your pup and may want to run allergy tests or other diagnostic tests to determine the underlying issue.